Strumenta/webeditkit/README.md

 We suggest using nvm to specify the exact version of node we use.

+### Circular dependencies

+To avoid them we do what is suggested here: https://medium.com/visual-development/how-to-fix-nasty-circular-dependency-issues-once-and-for-all-in-javascript-typescript-a04c987cf0de

 ## License

 This framework is released under the Apache License V2.0.